4LT/tb-compile-guide/README.md

 ### Additional Resources

 For additional parameters for the compile tools, ericw's tools come provided with the tools; the documentation is also available online at <https://ericwa.github.io/ericw-tools/>

+To the extent possible under law, Seth Rader has waived all copyright and related or neighboring rights to A Codensed Guide on Compiling Quake Maps from TrenchBroom.
+This work is published from: United States.